 Only ever one female dean in the business school and most of the top positions in the university are occupied by men.
 Within the faculty, many men get out of service responsibilities.

 Covert in the types of work each gender "should" be doing.

 Senior female faculty are under higher pressure to be "good wives of the organisation" and assume administrative roles (even though prestigious) such as dean.
 Women face double bind in academic leadership roles: You are seen to be either competent or "nice"/caring but of course you should be both.

 Fear (of losing privileges), denial, ignorance, individualising existing structural problems.

-Whenever this comes up the first thing everyone (women nearly as often as men) says is: "But I am against quota, we shouldn't compromise quality".
+The first thing everyone (women nearly as often as men) says is: "But I am against quota, we shouldn't compromise quality".
 It is the persistent myth of meritocracy, which we know is flawed.
-I find it quite offensive that the first thing that people think about when mentioning women/minorities is that this will lower quality thresholds as if white men are always superior to these groups.
+I find it offensive that the first thing that people think about when mentioning women/minorities is that this will lower quality thresholds as if white men are always superior to these groups.
 We know from research the reverse is often true ;-)